onepf/OPFPush/README.md

 Not all providers that can notify about this event can provide delete messages count.
 For unknown count pass value `OPFPushHelper.MESSAGES_COUNT_UNKNOWN` as argument `messagesCount`.

+If you wanna implement provider that can send message to server you must implement `SenderPushProvider` interface that extends `PushProvider` interface. `SenderPushProvider` interface contains method `send(Message)` that send message to server asynchronous.

 ## Porting Google Cloud Messaging to OPFPush